Four Elements to Look for When Buying the Perfect Kitchen Bar Stool

 2) Style – Think about blending styles if you feel comfortable.
 If everything matches in a kitchen, it can easily feel dated.
 Try mixing French with modern or industrial with elegance.
 This will help your kitchen feel custom designed, and it allows for unique accents that personalize the space.

 3) Materials – Try to find materials that are repeated in your existing kitchen design for your bar stools.
 If you have a bit of stainless, bring that out in the frame of your bar stool.
-If you have a burnished faucet, bring that forward into your stool frame.
-If the legs are a dark wood on your stool, add a few dark accents on your countertops.
+With a burnished faucet material, bring it forward into your stool frame.
+Finally, if the legs are a dark wood on your stool, add a few dark accents on your countertops.

 4) Color – Think about what color would help either blend or pop out of your design.
 A punch of lime or orange can bring a modern kitchen to life.
 Another approach is to have the stools blend with your design so that you automatically look past them into your main kitchen space.